karmab/kcli/README.md

 You can point at an existing profile within your plans, define all parameters for the vms, or combine both approaches.

-Specific script and ip1, ip2, ip3 and ip4 can be used directly in the plan file.
+Specific script1 ( and script2) ip1, ip2, ip3 and ip4 can be used directly in the plan file ( or in profiles one)

 The samples directory contains examples to get you started